wting/gitsessions.vim/README.md

 and git branch name *after* the first manual save.

-If the directory is not a git repository, then the session saves it to a default file named `master`, making it easy to continue with the same session when `git init` is invoked with the default branch name.
+If the directory is not a git repository, then the session saves it to a default file named `master`.
+This makes it easy to continue with the same session when `git init` is invoked with the default branch name.

 ## Usage